heavyai/heavydb/README.md

 # Building

-If this is your first time building MapD Core, install the dependencies mentioned in the [Dependencies](#dependencies) section below.
+If this is your first time building OmniSciDB, install the dependencies mentioned in the [Dependencies](#dependencies) section below.

-MapD uses CMake for its build system.
+OmniSciDB uses CMake for its build system.

     mkdir build
     cd build